 7.1.
 Web UI#

 Presto provides a web-based user interface (UI) for monitoring a Presto cluster and managing queries.
 The Web UI is accessible on the coordinator via HTTP/HTTPS, using the corresponding port number specified in the coordinator Config Properties.
-It can be configured with specific related properties.
+It can be configured with Web UI Properties.

-The Web UI requires users to log in.
+The Web UI requires users to authenticate.
 If Presto is not configured to require authentication, then any username can be used, and no password is required or allowed.
 Typically, users should login with the same username that they use for running queries.